 Now, in most legends there is more than an element of truth, and so I believe it is in this case, but over the years a story like this which has been passed down by word of mouth through the generations is bound to become somewhat distorted.

-Let us then consider the facts :—
+Let's consider the facts

 First look at the red stones in the floor of the porch.
 Then look at the tower, particularly on the north side, and you will find quite a number of stones of exactly the same colour.